Bliss-Bass/bass-rpi/README.md

 ```

 You will then find the current Bass Pi images under the "Other general-purpose OS" section.

 ![Screenshot from 2025-01-16 15-51-23](https://github.com/user-attachments/assets/4b7229b7-d355-41b7-a7eb-ac6bfb3ffb9d)

 At the bottom, you will see "Bass ARM (Android)".

 ![Screenshot from 2025-01-16 15-51-34](https://github.com/user-attachments/assets/1355bc6f-bb38-42ac-bf6b-7ccf9b2b65f4)

-And in that, you will find our builds.
+And in that, you will find our Bass ARM builds for the Raspberry Pi.

 ![Screenshot from 2025-01-16 15-51-46](https://github.com/user-attachments/assets/99256edc-47f4-4abc-97b8-34ed078a269e)